zachfedor/zachfedor.github.io/_posts/2016-01-31-terminal-color-with-iterm2-and-vim.md

 There wasn't much of a problem, but because I'm a hopeless yak-shaver I had to style everything to perfection before I get started on that actual project I've been dreaming up.
 The scene opens on a fairly rough vim config, a borderless iterm2 patch that I can't remember how to replicate, and a longing for greener pastures.

 The first step is towards the excellent [base16 themes][base16-github].
 I cloned a few of the repos and added a star for good measure.
 There are iterm2 and vim themes which are both required for my circumstances.
-Thre is also the base16 builder and a base16 shell repo, neither of which I understand yet.
+There is also the base16 builder and a base16 shell repo, neither of which I understand yet.
 So I avoid them.

 ## Attempt #1